openedx/open-edx-proposals/oeps/oep-0014-proc-archive-repos.rst

 1. Update the README.rst file in the repository to state that it is archived, using the `README Archive Statement`_ below.

+2. Update the openedx.yaml file, creating it if necessary:

+   - Add ``archived: True``.

-2. Add ``archived: True`` to openedx.yaml (creating the file if necessary).
-Note that it is not necessary for the openedx.yaml file to define an owner when archived is set to True.
+   - Remove the ``openedx-release`` key if it is present.

+   - It is not necessary for the openedx.yaml file to define an owner for archived repos.

 3. Create an IT help ticket to update the description of the repository to begin with ``[ARCHIVED]`` and for the repository to be archived per `GitHub's